ovn-org/ovn-kubernetes/docs/egress-service.md

 The Egress Service feature enables the egress traffic of pods backing a LoadBalancer service to exit the cluster using its ingress IP.
 This is useful for external systems that communicate with applications running on the Kubernetes cluster through a LoadBalancer service and expect that the source IP of egress traffic originating from the pods backing the service is identical to the destination IP they use to reach them - i.e the LoadBalancer's ingress IP.

-This functionality can be toggled by annotating a LoadBalancer service, making the source IP of egress packets originating from all of the non host-networked pods that are endpoints of it to be its ingress IP.
+By introducing a new CRD `EgressService`, users could request that the source IP of egress packets originating from all of the pods that are endpoints of a LoadBalancer service would be its ingress IP.
+The CRD is namespace scoped.
+The name of the EgressService corresponds to the name of a LoadBalancer Service that should be affected by this functionality.
+Note the mapping of EgressService to Kubernetes Service is 1to1.
+The feature will be supported by both "Shared" and "Local" gateway modes and the affected traffic will be that which is coming from a pod to a destination outside of the cluster - meaning pod-pod / pod-service / pod-node traffic will not be affected.

 Announcing the service externally (for ingress traffic) is handled by a LoadBalancer provider (like MetalLB) and not by OVN-Kubernetes as explained later.

 ## Details